donadonny/Fitting-Room/README.md

  * Create catchy launcher icon
  * Localize all strings
  * Make a progress bar for user to see photo upload progress
+ * Decreased image size by an average of 33 times with unnoticeable image quality loss in order to reduce:
+     * Server storage space
+     * Server bandwidth usage
+     * User upload time
+     * Time it takes user to view photos

 ### Known bugs/ to fix:
 * Gets repeat photos